 3. Aegean Coastline: sail and swim in cerulean seas

 Is it just me, or have you dreamt of sailing between picturesque rocky islands on a luxury yacht, leaping into idyllic blue waters for a swim, while sipping a glass of world-class wine?

-I got to live out that dream when I booked Adrenaline Hunter’s day sailing trip from Athens.
+I got to live out that dream when I booked Manawa’s day sailing trip from Athens.
 The tour left Athens from Kalamaki Marina, where we met our captain, Petros and his crew, Kostas and Konstantina, who did all the hard work of sailing for us while we relaxed, ate meze and enjoyed the scenery.

 This private tour usually sails along the Athenian coastline and makes 2 stops beside small islands for swimming and snorkelling.
 It was a bit chilly on day of our tour (in early April) so we opted to stay on deck and enjoy the yacht, which was not at all hard to do with the luxurious interior, catchy music, and delicious food prepared by Konstantina.

 We were served a plate of juicy, ripe strawberries upon boarding followed by a “snack” of traditional meze.
 This included freshly-made Greek salad, dolmades (wrapped vine leaves) dakos (Greek bruschetta), mini sandwiches, baked fava beans, and of course, Greek wine.
 I was full by the end of it.

 While on board, Petros gave us some lessons in sailing, like how to chart a course and read a nautical map.
 I don’t think I’ll tackle solo sailing just yet, but it was a lot of fun learning the basic principles and handy to know in case the need arises.